SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 }
 ```

-<mark style="background: #FFF3A3A6;">Normally reference type conversion isn't legal in C++.
-But if the reference type is a const type, type conversion becomes legal</mark>.
+Normally reference type conversion isn't legal in C++.
+But if the reference type is a const type, type conversion becomes legal.
 For example:
 ```cpp
 int main()
 {